Riverboat Music, the Buyer's Guide for Traditional Americana Musicians

 Here are a few rules-of-thumb you might keep in mind while shopping these pages:

-• If you or someone who owes you a favor has the requisite skills to evaluate the condition of a used instrument, and bring it back into playing condition, you may do better shopping the local used market.
+• Might "Used" Be a Better Choice?" - If you or someone who owes you a favor has the requisite skills to evaluate the condition of a used instrument, and bring it back into playing condition, you may do better shopping the local used market.
 Just be sure to use our pages to make certain you aren't paying almost as much for a "beater" as you would pay for the same instrument new.

-• Most musical instruments these days are made in China, even the ones from "American" companies.
+• Most New Instruments Will Need Adjustment - Most musical instruments these days are made in China, even the ones from "American" companies.
 (Deering banjos are the major exception).
 If you order a Chinese-built instrument, assume that you will spend some time "setting it up," say, tightening the head on banjos, adjusting the neck on guitars, restringing most instruments, and so on.
 Many of the better Chinese instruments play and sound fine once you've got them set up properly; just don't expect great playability the moment you get them out of the shipping carton.

-• Most of the links we provide go to places like Amazon that post reviews.
+• Read Reviews Critically - Many of the links we provide go to places like Amazon that post reviews.
 Read the reviews, but don't be too impressed with 5-star reviews because it's "pretty" or 1-star reviews because it arrived out of tune or some such.
 Look for patterns, like experienced musicians complaining or raving about the same thing.

-• You may notice that we don't keep insulting your intelligence with paid advertising blocks for products that have nothing to do with our page content, much less inconveniencing you with things like popups that block the screen or demand your e-mail address to read the rest of the article.
+• No Popups or Clutter, You're Welcome - You may notice that we don't keep insulting your intelligence with paid advertising blocks for products that have nothing to do with our page content, much less inconveniencing you with things like popups that block the screen or demand your e-mail address to read the rest of the article.
+(We get offers all the time to earn money doing just that.)

-In return for providing useful content on user-friendly pages, I do ask that if these pages steer you to the instrument you decide to buy, you will come back through our page when you make the order.
+• Please Help Us By Respecting Our Links - In return for providing useful content on user-friendly pages, I do ask that if these pages steer you to the instrument you decide to buy, you will come back through our page when you make the order.
 We don't see who ordered what, so we won't be plaguing you with follow-up e-mails or any such.
-But it helps our advertisers know who is sending them customers and it helps us know what folks are interested in.
+But it helps our advertisers know who is sending them customers, and it helps us know what folks are interested in.
+In a few cases (like Amazon), we get a small fee for sending you to them.
+That costs you nothing and helps us keep our pages afloat.

 In the meantime, please contact us if you have a question that we haven't addressed yet.
 Also, the following "caveats" should help your efforts to get the instrument you need from a vendor you can trust.